StefanBartl/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
+*Its important to know, that this was my very first project at all i wrote.
+Looking 6 months later on it, i would do many of this in other ways and much cleaner.
+Maybe anytime i debug it. :-)

 # === Special credits to ===

 The Odin Project - the place where i used to learn Web Development: